Helgeland Sparebank (HGDPF) Gets a Buy Rating from Kepler Capital

-Kepler Capital analyst Mariano Miguel maintained a Buy rating on Helgeland Sparebank (HGDPF) on February 16 and set a price target of NOK108.00.
+In a report issued on November 25, Benoit Petrarque from Kepler Capital maintained a Buy rating on Helgeland Sparebank (HGDPF), with a price target of NOK94.00.
 The company’s shares closed last Friday at $9.00.

-According to TipRanks.com, Miguel is ranked 0 out of 5 stars with an average return of -7.2% and a 44.7% success rate.
-Miguel covers the Financial sector, focusing on stocks such as MERLIN Properties SOCIMI SA, SpareBank 1 Nord-Norge, and Banca Mediolanum SpA.
+According to TipRanks.com, Petrarque is a 5-star analyst with an average return of 20.1% and a 81.8% success rate.
+Petrarque covers the Financial sector, focusing on stocks such as SpareBank 1 Nord-Norge, Erste Group Bank AG, and Sparebanken Vest.

-Helgeland Sparebank has an analyst consensus of Moderate Buy, with a price target consensus of $12.72.
+Currently, the analyst consensus on Helgeland Sparebank is a Moderate Buy with an average price target of $12.77.

 See today’s analyst top recommended stocks >>